yashgoswami/TestConsole/README.md

 # TestConsole
-This is a sample readme
+This is a sample readme updated to test Azure Functions